Taal, Batangas

-Taal is famous for its old ancestral houses, one particular ancestral house (now a museum) where Marcela Coronel Mariño de Agoncillo grew up in Taal, Batangas built in the 1770s by her grandparents, Don Andres Sauza Mariño and Doña Eugenia Diokno Mariño, (added by Slavstan Mariño).
-Its poblacion (central business district) is designated as a National Historical Landmark.
-The municipality is known as the Balisong and Barong Tagalog Capital of the Philippines.
+It is famous for its old ancestral houses, one particular ancestral house (now a museum) where Marcela Coronel Mariño de Agoncillo grew up in Taal, Batangas built in the 1770s by her grandparents, Don Andres Sauza Mariño and Doña Eugenia Diokno Mariño.
+The poblacion (town proper) is designated as a National Historical Landmark.
+It is also known as the balisong and barong tagalog capital of the Philippines.
 The town is home to hundreds of heritage structures dating from the Spanish colonial period.
 Scholars have been pushing for its inclusion in the UNESCO World Heritage List.

+Etymology

+The name "Taal" may have come from: